Killing of Abdel Fattah al-Sharif: Investigation and trial

 On 28 August, Eliyahu Liebman, civilian security chief for Jewish settlers in Hebron, testified.
-He backed Azaria's claim that al-Sharif present a threat as he was wearing a jacket on a hot day and said that the description of "neutralized" did not apply to al-Sharif.
+He backed Azaria's position that al-Sharif presented a threat as he was wearing a jacket on a hot day, saying that the description of "neutralized" did not apply to al-Sharif.
 He told the court that there was no justification for the accusations, as soldiers had shot attackers in the head in the past to stop their attacks and prevent them from detonating suicide belts.
-In response to his claim that al-Sharif posed a threat, the prosecution showed footage of Liebman leisurely walking near al-Sharif with his back turned.
+In response to his position that al-Sharif posed a threat, the prosecution showed footage of Liebman leisurely walking near al-Sharif with his back turned.
 Liebman responded by saying that he did not sense a clear and present danger and did not speak about it because it was not his responsibility to assume command from an army officer.

-On 29 August, Azaria's platoon commander backed his claim that he feared al-Sharif could detonate a suicide bomb.
-He also claimed that he warned Na'aman about the bomb threat, but that Na'aman ignored his orders and had posted a soldier to watch over al-Sharif.
-The prosecution questioned his claims, stating that he did not make any such claims during the investigation and also questioned why he was standing close to al-Sharif during the incident.
+On 29 August, Azaria's platoon commander backed his position that he feared al-Sharif could detonate a suicide bomb.
+He also said he had warned Na'aman about the bomb threat, but that Na'aman ignored his orders and had posted a soldier to watch over al-Sharif.
+The prosecution questioned his remarks, stating that he did not make any such statements during the investigation and also questioned why he was standing close to al-Sharif during the incident.
 A police sapper who also testified on the same day stated that the body of a terrorist should be regarded as being booby-trapped until it has been inspected by bomb experts.
 He also stated that the bodies of stabbers shouldn't be moved until they had been inspected by explosives experts, and that their clothing was appropriate considering the weather during the incident.

-On 30 August, Asher Horowitz, a member of Hebron's emergency response team, testified, claiming that it was feared that al-Sharif was booby-trapped because he was wearing a jacket on a hot day.
+On 30 August, Asher Horowitz, a member of Hebron's emergency response team, testified, stating that it was feared that al-Sharif was booby-trapped because he was wearing a jacket on a hot day.
 He alleged that Na'aman was a leftist who detested settlers and that his testimony was influenced by his political views.

 On 31 August, defense attorneys produced a report by retired pathologist Yehuda Hiss which stated that al-Sharif had died before Azaria shot him in the head and that the movements of his hand shown in footage could have been spasms.

 On 1 September, Magen David Adom (MDA) paramedic Zahi Yahav testified, saying that he had heard screams that al-Sharif might be booby-trapped and that he had escaped from the area of the incident as he genuinely feared that he could be blown up.
 On the same day, Azaria's deputy company commander testified and stated that he heard the brigade commander, battalion commander and the battalion commander say that Azaria was lying.
 He also stated the process was causing concern among the soldiers and might influence their testimonies.